8. Appendix

 • Pre-Prep: Four-Year-Old Kindergarten in Victoria is in the process of changing to 'Pre-Prep'.
 This means that every 4-year-old child can go to a play-based learning program for 30 hours per week, and

-• Early Learning and Childhood Centres: establishing 50 Victorian government-owned and operated early learning and childhood centres.
+• Early Learning and Childcare Centres: establishing 50 Victorian government-owned and operated Early Learning and Childcare Centres.

-Early learning facilities co-located on school sites must similarly have easy to find and accessible entry that is separate to the school entrance.
-There should only be one main entry/exit point into the early learning facility.
+Early learning facilities co-located on school sites must have easy to find and accessible entry that is separate to the school entrance.
+There should only be one main entry/exit point into the early learning facility, but multiple emergency exits.
+All entries and exits must satisfy the Child Safe Standards.
 Where the early learning building will have additional integrated community facilities (such as MCH and or community meeting room) or is integrated under the school roofline/building, alternative requirements for emergency and maintenance points are required.

-For early learning facilities in multistorey and vertical buildings, exit numbers for each storey must comply with NCC D2D4 and D2D16 requirements.
-Also see section 3.3.7 Emergency exits.
+For early learning facilities in multi-storey and vertical buildings, exit numbers for each storey must comply with NCC D2D4 and D2D16 requirements.
+Also see ACECQA Emergency and Evacuation policy guidelines(opens in a new window) for guidance on prams, evacuation devices, and non-ambulatory children, and section 3.3.7 Emergency exits(opens in a new window) for further information on emergency exits.

 • northern orientation for indoor and outdoor play spaces